Nathi-86/Ansible_2024/setup/README.md

 Ansible master node - 1 - Ansible installed with latest version and its subscribed to Redhat Remote hosts - depends on your idea.

 OS used: RHEL8, OEL8 and RHEL9.
+RHEL systems are subscribed to Redhat

 Role Variables
 --------------